-- 1/2 teaspoon cayenne, use more or less to your liking
+- 1/2 teaspoon cayenne pepper (use more or less according to your liking)

 Preheat grill for medium heat.
-Oil grill grates well with a high smoke point oil, folded paper towel and large outdoor cooking tongs.
-Make at least three passes across the grates.
-This will create a non-stick surface so the fish does not become stuck on the grates and break.
+Oil grill grates well with a high smoke point oil, folded paper towel, and large outdoor cooking tongs.
+Make at least three passes across the grates as this will create a non-stick surface so the fish does not get stuck on the grates and break.

 Remove salmon from dish and place onto the grill.
-Grill salmon fillets for about 4 to 5 minutes per side for fillets, 6-8 minutes for salmon steaks.
+Grill salmon fillets for about 4 to 5 minutes per side for fillets, 6 to 8 minutes for salmon steaks.
 Be extremely careful and quite gentle when flipping the fish.
 I suggest using two metal spatulas for this process.
-Remove once internal temperature at thickest part of fish reaches 145 degrees F.
+Remove once internal temperature at thickest part of fish reaches 145 F.

 Salmon steaks tend to have a large bone piece right in the center.
-Once cooked through, place fish onto large cutting board and let stand for 2-3 minutes.
+Once cooked through, place fish onto a large cutting board and let stand for 2 to 3 minutes.
 If serving whole, use a small pair of tongs and extract bone piece.
 Remove any small bones left behind and serve.